poplars-dev/poplars-dev.github.io/_customizations/poplar_delcharge.md

 excerpt_separator: <!--more-->
 ---

-The Delivery Charges customization automatically adds a delivery charge to orders less than a minimum order amount.
+The {{page.name}} customization automatically adds a delivery charge to orders less than a minimum order amount.
 The delivery charge and minimum order amount are based on the Customer's Customer Group.
 <!--more-->